0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## grep 1

+{: .box-note}
-{: .box-note}Can you find the flag in file?
+Can you find the flag in file?
 This would be really obnoxious to look through by hand, see if you can find a faster way.
 You can also find the file in /problems/grep-1_3_8d9cff3d178c231ab735dfef3267a1c2 on the shell server.

 **Solution:**